-- There is an organisation structure, which formally defines and entrench lines of responsibility and delegation of authority to ensure proper identification of accountabilities and segregation of duties. - Key functions such as finance, tax and treasury, corporate and legal matters, human resource and administration, information technology are controlled centrally. - HOD meetings were held seven (7) times during the year to review and oversee the Group's financial performance, business development, management and corporate issues. - The Group produces consolidated quarterly performances, which allow the management to focus on areas of concern from the data captured in the financial system. - The Audit Committee examines the effectiveness of the Group's systems of internal control on behalf of the Board.
-This is accomplished through review of the internal audit department's work.
-The internal audit department independently reviews the risk identification procedures and control processes implemented by the management and reports to the Audit Committee quarterly.
-Internal audit department also reviews the internal controls in the key activities of the Group's business and functional units in accordance with the audit plan approved by the Audit Committee and the Board. - Surprise visits to project sites by the Managing Director and senior management on an ad-hoc basis.
+- There is an organisation structure, which formally defines and entrench lines of responsibility and delegation of authority to ensure proper identification of accountabilities and segregation of duties. - Key functions such as finance, tax and treasury, corporate and legal matters, human resource and administration, information technology are controlled centrally. - HOD meetings were held two (2) times during the year to review and oversee the Group's financial performance, business development, management and corporate issues. - The Group produces consolidated quarterly performances, which allow the management to focus on areas of concern from the data captured in the financial system.